-When weight loss or lack of appetite becomes severe, nutrition can be given right
+When weight loss or the inability to eat becomes severe, nutrition can be given right

 into a vein.
-This allows you to get the protein, vitamins, and other nutrients your
+This allows you to get the water, fat, protein, vitamins, and other nutrients

-port, a tunneled catheter, or any other long-term catheter placed in a large
+port, a tunneled tube (catheter), or any other long-term catheter placed in a large

 vein.
-Nutrition like this may be needed if you cannot tolerate food by mouth or your bowel
+Nutrition like this may be needed if you can’t handle taking food by mouth or

 You will need to learn to care for the catheter and learn to give yourself the nutrients.

-Your nutrition solution will be given on a schedule that best fits your needs for care
+nutrition solution will be given on a schedule that best fits your needs for care

 and the amount of calories required.
-The healthcare provider or dietitian will
+The healthcare provider or dietitian will explain

 You will also need to learn about some of the problems that can happen with nutrition